UserOverride/VU_Block_Chain_Technology/README.md

         a.
 Initialize empty string finalHash.
         b.
 Loop through outputArr:
             i.
 Convert each value to a character using modulo arithmetic. ii.
-Ensure the value is within the ASCII range for alphanumeric characters (0-9, A-Z, a-z). iii.
 Append the character to finalHash.

     12. Return finalHash as the resulting hash.